Australia's Victoria state posts lowest rise in daily COVID-19 cases in a week

-SYDNEY (Reuters) -Australia’s second-most populous state Victoria reported its lowest rise in new COVID-19 cases in more than a week on Thursday, a day after a snap lockdown in state capital Melbourne was extended for another week.
+SYDNEY (Reuters) -Australia’s second-most populous state Victoria reported just three new COVID-19 cases on Thursday, its lowest single-day rise in more than a week, a day after a snap lockdown in state capital Melbourne was extended for another week.

+Victoria has endured four lockdowns since the pandemic begun, the longest running for more than 100 days in late 2020.

+Under mounting pressure and with an election likely within a year, Australia’s Prime Minister Scott Morrison on Thursday announced a plan to pay up to A$500 ($387) a week to people in lockdown.

+But Morrison is being criticised for a slow vaccine roll and his refusal to help state government’s build specific COVID-19 quarantine centres, instead of relying on hotel quarantine where leaks have spread the virus.

+Melbourne’s latest outbreak has been traced back to a returned overseas traveller who left hotel quarantine in the state of South Australia after testing negative, but subsequently tested positive in Melbourne.

-Melbourne is seven days into a hard lockdown, now scheduled to run until June 10, spurred by the latest outbreak of a virus variant first detected in India, which authorities said is highly contagious and could become uncontrollable.
+Melbourne is now seven days into a hard lockdown, scheduled to run until June 10, with authorities saying the highly contagious virus, a variant first detected in India, could become uncontrollable.

-Lockdown rules in regions outside Melbourne will be eased from Thursday night due to zero cases, although curbs on house gatherings will remain and masks must be worn indoors.
+In Victoria’s latest lockdown, rules in regions outside Melbourne will be eased from Thursday night due to the absence of cases there, although curbs on house gatherings will remain and masks must be worn indoors.

 Melbourne’s five million residents, however, will only be allowed to step outside their homes for essential work, healthcare, grocery shopping, exercise or to get COVID-19 vaccination until the end of next week.